danlewer/autism/README.md

+# Health needs for autistic people

+This folder includes analysis code for a series of studies into the health of autistic people in the UK

-# Life expectancy for people with diagnoses of autism in the UK
+## Life expectancy for people with diagnoses of autism

 This folder includes analysis code estimating the life expectancy of people with diagnoses of autism in the UK.